adgellida/winsys/README.md

 Recommended steps:

 1. Push on 'Update scripts' button each time you open app.
+This way you get the latest scripts version.

 This button is near the program version (green up arrow).